Labs

 Early UI mobile iterations followed desktop updates, while trying to strike the balance between utility and information overload for new users.

 We wanted to give everything “juice” - pages, images, text boxes, controls, all to respond even if acutely.
-Little wiggles, zooms, highlights all contribute to a sense of liveliness from the pages.

 The strict single-screen height of pages yielded dev challenges, requiring solutions which initially felt awkward, for example with the above input field.
 Also working on text-formatting, here for example sources are a bit disruptive to the text’s legibility.